captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 I’ll be right back.
 ---
 ## ANNA:
 Judith.
-You’re going to sleep
+You’re going to get
 ---
-at least six hours tonight, okay?
+at least six hours of sleep tonight, okay?
 ---
 You’re going to give your mom a break.
 ---